-Looking for a good way to get rid of old clothes?
+Looking for a good way to get rid of old clothes instead of selling or consigning them?
 Your clothes are taking up more and more space in your closet and drawer space.
 You haven’t worn some of the clothes in over a year, what do you do with them now?

 1.)
 Find And Sort The Clothes You’d Like To Donate

 Don’t get overwhelmed when starting your donation process.
 Keep these tips in mind when donating your clothes:

 Out of site, out of mind.
 Most of your clutter starts and ends with where you store most of your things.
 Check storage bins that you have hidden clothes away to “wear later.”
 Gauge what you’d like to donate by how long ago you wore it.
 If its been over a year, it’s probably time to donate!

 Start sorting your clothes by asking yourself if you’d ever wear the clothing item again.
 Maybe you’ve changed sizes, changed styles, or just don’t like the clothing item anymore.
 Creating donation piles of “Keeping”, “Giving Away”, and “Not Sure” can help you streamline your process.

 Most donation centers will not accept damaged goods.
 Make sure you check to see if any clothes have rips, tears, missing items (buttons, zippers, straps, etc.).
 Donation center employees and volunteers will have more work if you don’t sort out your damaged clothes ahead of time.

 Sometimes donation centers accept certain damaged goods.
 Be sure to check with your specific donation center you’d like to use to make sure of what you can and cannot donate.